RonHo7/cartQuantity/README.md

 # Cart Quantity
-Created with HTML and CSS following Simon's YouTube channel - SuperSimpleDev, this is the first project of my learning coding.
+Created with HTML, CSS and JavaScipt following Simon's YouTube channel - SuperSimpleDev, this is the first project of my learning coding.